-Slice the eggplants.
+- Slice the eggplants.
 Transfer into a colander and cover with coarse salt.
 Place an upturned plate on the top.
-Put something weighty above the plate (e.g. the pot filled of water that you will use to cook pasta).
+Put something weighty above the plate (e.g. the pot filled with water that you will use to cook pasta).
 Let eggplants sit and release juices for an hour.

-Wash carefully and lay on clean dishtowels.
-It is a boring procedure, but it is essential to guarantee a sweet taste and a dried frying.
+- Wash carefully and lay on clean dishtowels.
+It is a boring procedure, but it is essential to guarantee a sweet taste and dried frying.

 The Chef’s Suggestion

 Satin beauty is the best eggplant variety for pasta alla Norma.
-Try to find large bright violet eggplants.
-I suggest to not selecting long or dark-purple egg-shaped eggplants.
+Try to find sizable bright violet eggplants.
+I suggest not selecting long or dark-purple egg-shaped eggplants.